Sillybutts/PumpActionSkewer/README.md

 # PumpActionSkewer
 A pump action version of the Charamile Designs Skewer.

-- Changelog: 3-21-22 8:00 EST: Updated design to V2, with tons of improvements.
+- Changelog: 3-21-22: Updated design to V2, with tons of improvements.
 Wiped previous changelogs, as they are now non-applicable. v1 files are still available in a .zip file.

 ## Description